wep4you/advent_puzzles/day_06/Readme.md

 Nice example to optimize code execution from Part-1 to Part-2.
 Started in part one with simple arrays, this is ok, for some smaller iterations, but gets worse with higher iterations and high memory usage.
 So refactored code in Part-2 to dictionary and also changed code for Part-1.

+Added Unit Test to easy check examples and practise TDD with pytest